-The Next Wave of Transformation Will Be Led by Innovators Who Integrate Fintech into Applications
+Rise of Super Apps: The Next Wave Will Be Led by Innovators Who Integrate Fintech into Applications

 Marketplaces, social media apps, and gig-economy platforms in Asia are adding fintech to their offerings to create new sources of revenue and take seller, worker and consumer loyalty to new heights.
-By combining multiple functions like ride-hailing, ecommerce and food delivery with financial services, they’re delivering frictionless user-experiences tailored for mobile-first consumers.
+By combining multiple functions like ride-hailing, ecommerce and food delivery with financial services, Asian tech giants have created a new app model that’s delivering frictionless user-experiences tailored for mobile-first consumers.

 Businesses around the world are starting to take notice.
 Here’s what marketplaces and gig-economy platforms need to know to make your apps super too.